cdklabs/construct-hub-webapp/docs/analytics.md

 This document describes that mechanism, detailing how, why, and what can be recorded.

+## Declaration of Intent

+As a general tenet, we are not interested in identifying individual user traffic.
+That is, it will not be possible to say which user searched or interacted with which construct.
+All we are interested in is aggregative stats to help improve the experience as a whole.

 ## Recorded Data

 To understand which data should be recorded, we work backwards from the questions we'd like to ask it.